JohnMichaelR/Slidify/ReproduciblePitch/index.md

 --- .class #id

-## Slide 3
+## Overview of ShinyApp

 The location of the "Simle Demo" Shiny App is :
 [http://johnmichaelr.shinyapps.io/SimpleDemo](http://johnmichaelr.shinyapps.io/SimpleDemo)

 <p>Purpose of the "Simple Demo" application is to illustrate the ease and simplicity of generating a Histogram with the "mtcars" dataset.
-The user can select any attribute from the mtcars dataset and a histogram will automatically display based upon the user attribute selection</p>
+The user can select any attribute from the mtcars dataset and a histogram will automatically display based upon the user attribute selection.</p>

 ### Example of output provided to user